TheresaLui/SelfHelpContent_v2/articles/azurebackup-crc-extensionprescripttimeout.md

 	cloudEnvironments="public"
 />

-#  We have identified that your backup operation failed due to pre/post script time-out with error ExtensionPreScriptTimeout
+#  Error ExtensionPreScriptTimeout

 <!--issueDescription-->
-**Snapshot operation failed as snapshot limit has exceeded for some of the disks attached**
+We have identified that your backup operation failed due to pre/post script time-out with error ExtensionPreScriptTimeout.
+The snapshot operation failed, as snapshot limit has exceeded for some of the disks attached.
 <!--/issueDescription-->

 ## **Recommended Steps**